How the Dead Live

 How the Dead Live is a novel by Will Self.
 It was originally published by Bloomsbury in 2000.

 Plot

 The story follows Lily Bloom's encounter with the afterlife after dying from cancer.
-After being transported to new lodgings near Dalston accompanied by her Aboriginal spirit guide Phar Lap Jones, Rude Boy her dead 9-year-old son and a lithopedion foetus she soon starts to adapt and learn the ways of the dead.
+After being transported to new lodgings near Dalston, accompanied by her Aboriginal spirit guide Phar Lap Jones, her dead 9-year-old son Rude Boy, and a lithopedion foetus, she soon starts to adapt and learn the ways of the dead.